 Supporting rural communities in

-Montana, Idaho and Applachian Kentucky.
+Montana, Idaho and Appalachian Kentucky.

 The Steele-Reese Foundation is a charitable trust committed to supporting rural communities and the tax-exempt entities that serve them in Idaho, Montana, in the Native nations that share the geography, and in Appalachian Kentucky.
 Since its inception, the Foundation has maintained a focus on the unique challenges of rural living and on helping people build healthy, successful, and sustainable communities.